 Now, I plan to put that perseverance I learned to work everyday as your representative.
 While managing this new excursion I won’t have to climb any mountains…but I will have to move them.
 I’m deciding to run for the 11th District State Assembly seat because I think we should have somebody in Madison that is focused on giving all of us the access to opportunities we need to get ahead and move up the economic ladder.

-Wisconsin Assembly – District 17
+Representative to the Assembly – District 17

 In these unprecedented times, I will fight to see that businesses and families receive the financial support they need to weather this storm.
 My number one priority will be to see that your needs are met immediately during this Coronavirus Pandemic.